diatomzone/diatomzone.github.io/collections/_wikipagesdir/castle-guard/1/castleguard.md

 a kingdom in the throes of civil war -- a corrupt king who rules through fear, and the downtrodden revolutionaries who seek to overthrow him.

-it is up to one knight to change everyone's lives... by making things even worse.
+it's up to the strongest knight in the land to change everyone's lives... by making things even worse.

 when asked why she serves the evil king, rosenwall simply shrugs.

-nobody is having a good time.
+nobody is having a good time!

 ## setting